-This Banana Poppy Seed Cake with Vanilla Bean Frosting is a moist one bowl banana snack cake that pleases everybody, from the pretty crunch of the poppy seeds to the creamy vanilla buttercream, it’s a joy to make, and eat!
+My Banana Poppy Seed Cake with Vanilla Bean Frosting is a little one bowl banana snack cake that makes everybody happy!

-That handful of everyday ingredients pulls together to make a really special cake…I’m not sure if it’s the extra ripe bananas, the poppy seeds, the sour cream in the batter, or that frosting with a virtual galaxy of vanilla bean specs.
+A handful of everyday ingredients pulls together to make a really special cake…I’m not sure if it’s the ripe bananas, the crunchy poppy seeds, the sour cream in the batter, or that frosting with a virtual galaxy of vanilla bean specs.
 But in the end, does it really matter?
-This cake is perfect, that’s all we need to care about, right?
+This cake is perfect, that’s all we need to know.

-Vanilla beans are expensive, but you can also use vanilla bean paste, which is one of my favorite new discoveries.
+- Vanilla beans are expensive, but you can also use vanilla bean paste, which is one of my favorite new discoveries.
 It gives you that same flavor and beautiful specs at a much lower cost.
 The heavy vanilla presence in this frosting really makes a difference, and extract just doesn’t cut it.

-Of course you could double the recipe and made a grand layer cake, but I like it this way, it’s more approachable, more snackable.
+Of course you could double the recipe and made this grand layer cake, but I like it this way, it’s more approachable, more snackable.
 And I could never eat a layer cake for breakfast 😉

 I know this is going to become your favorite…